VS-DavidSouth/RS_Python_Scripts_GitHub/SOP.md

 	  * `saveIntermediates`
 	* Associated functions:
 	  * Basically any function that outputs a file will put them at the location specified in output_folder unless told otherwise.
-9. All of the values to be used for the Parameters section of the code.
+9. Important numeric parameters.
 These include the following variables:
  	* `prob_surface_threshold`
  	* `L_max_threshold`
  	* `L_min_threshold`